nisheetpatel/resources/src/site/notes/Programming.md

 # Programming

-If you find it useful, here's [[Programming#My coding setup\|my coding setup]] and here are some [[Programming#Tips for collaborative projects\|tips for collaborative projects]].
+If you find it useful, here's [[My coding setup\|my coding setup]] and here are some [[Tips for collaborative projects\|tips for collaborative projects]].
 I am a mostly self-taught programmer, and as much as it pains me to admit, I started with Matlab.
 However, I can barely remember those days, and thanks to these resources, I consider myself a decent python developer.

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/arjancodes/" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">